-Ares currently manages approximately \$5.0 billion of committed capital in the related asset classes of syndicated loans, high yield bonds, mezzanine debt and private equity.
-We believe Ares' current investment platform will provide a competitive advantage in terms of access to origination and marketing activities and diligence for Ares Capital.
+Ares currently manages approximately \$4.6 billion of committed capital in the related asset classes of syndicated loans, high yield bonds, mezzanine debt and private equity.
+The senior principals of Ares believe Ares' current investment platform will provide a competitive advantage in terms of access to origination and marketing activities and diligence for Ares Capital.